 Because of this, many individuals who will soon or unexpectedly be subject to a drug test may have some options to dilute that quantity.
 Caffeine consumption and strenuous exercise combined with consuming significant amounts of water can both impair your ability to concentrate, while different detox kits may or may not increase your chances of passing an unexpected drug test.

 According to some experts, cannabidiol stays in your blood for up to 36 hours after you take it.
 This is due to the fact that THC, a large component of blood, is extremely soluble in water.
 Depending on the organ it is linked to or hosted in, metabolites can stay in the body for varying amounts of time.
-THC can remain in the bloodstream for 36 hours, but it can also linger in the saliva for up to 48 hours.
+THC can remain in the bloodstream for 36 hours but linger in the saliva for up to 48 hours.
 Additionally, even a month after consumption, marijuana metabolites can still be detected in urine.
 However, it has been demonstrated that testers can still pick up drug use in hair follicles three months later.

 The fact that THC is made up of more than 80 metabolites and that its synthesis requires a lot of time is another factor contributing to its long half-life in the human body.
 Furthermore, it is generally known that THC finds a great home in adipose tissue, where it can stay while being digested.